North Atlantic Tracks: Flight planning

-Using a NAT Track, even when they are active in the direction an aircraft is flying, used to be required: due to technological advancements, filing and flying a Track is no longer mandatory (unless otherwise assigned by ATC).
+Using a NAT Track, even when they are active in the direction an aircraft is flying, used to be required: due to technological advancements, filing and flying a Track is no longer mandatory, unless otherwise assigned by ATC.
 However, less than optimum altitude assignment, or a reroute, is likely to occur.

 Therefore, most operators choose to file a flight plan on a NAT Track.
 The correct method is to file a flight plan with an Oceanic Entry Point (OEP), then the name of the NAT Track, e.g. "NAT A" for NAT Track Alpha, and the Oceanic Exit Point (OXP).

 A typical routing would be: DCT KONAN UL607 EVRIN DCT MALOT/M081F350 DCT 53N020W 52N030W NATA JOOPY/N0462F360 N276C TUSKY DCT PLYMM.
 Oceanic boundary points for the NAT Tracks are along the FIR boundary of Gander on the west side, and Shanwick on the east side.

 While the routes change daily, they maintain a series of entrance and exit waypoints which link into the airspace system of North America and Europe.
 Each route is uniquely identified by a letter of the alphabet.
-Westbound tracks (valid from 11:30 UTC to 19:00 UTC at 30W) are indicated by the letters A, B, C, D etc. (as far as M if necessary, omitting I), where A is the northernmost track, and eastbound tracks (valid from 01:00 UTC to 08:00 UTC at 30W) are indicated by the letters Z, Y, X, W etc. (as far as N if necessary, omitting O), where Z is the southernmost track.
+Westbound tracks, valid from 11:30 UTC to 19:00 UTC at 30W, are indicated by the letters A, B, C, D etc. (as far as M if necessary, omitting I), where A is the northernmost track.
+Eastbound tracks, valid from 01:00 UTC to 08:00 UTC at 30W, are indicated by the letters Z, Y, X, W etc. (as far as N if necessary, omitting O), where Z is the southernmost track.

 Waypoints on the route are identified by named waypoints (or "fixes") and by the crossing of degrees of latitude and longitude (such as "54/40", indicating 54°N latitude, 40°W longitude).

 A ‘random route’ must have a waypoint every 10 degrees of longitude.
 Aircraft can also join an outer track half way along.

 Since 2017, aircraft can plan any flight level in the NAT HLA (high level airspace), with no need to follow ICAO standard cruising levels.